W. R. E. Murphy

-William Richard English-Murphy, DSO MC known as W.R.E.
+Major General William Richard English-Murphy, DSO, MC known as W.R.E.
 Murphy (26 January 1890 – 5 March 1975) was an Irish soldier and policeman.
 He served as an officer with the British Army in World War I and later in the National Army.
-In the Civil War, he was second in overall command of the National Army from January to May 1923.
-He was the first Irish Commissioner of the Dublin Metropolitan Police and the last Commissioner of the force before its merger with the Garda Síochána in 1925.
+He was the last Commissioner of the Dublin Metropolitan Police before its merger with the Garda Síochána in 1925.
 Thereafter he was the Deputy Commissioner of the Gardaí until his retirement in 1955.

 British Army

 Murphy was born in Danecastle, Bannow, County Wexford on 26 January 1890.
-His parents died when he was 4.
-His grandparents died when he was a child.
+His parents died when he was 4, and his grandparents died when he was a child.
 He and his sister Mae (Mary Sarah) were separately raised by relatives in Belfast and Waterford.
-He was completing his master's degree at Queens University Belfast when he followed the call of John Redmond to join the war effort and ensure Irish Independence.
-Ulster Regiments rejected him because he was Catholic.
-Seeking a regiment that treated Irish volunteers with respect, he joined the British Army in Belfast in 1915 as an officer cadet in the South Staffordshire Regiment.
+He was completing his master's degree at Queen's University Belfast when he followed the call of John Redmond to join the war effort and ensure Irish Independence.
+He joined the British Army in Queen's UOTC in 1915 and was commissioned later that year.
+Ulster Regiments rejected him because he was Catholic, and seeking a regiment that treated Irish volunteers with respect, he transferred to the South Staffordshire Regiment.

-He served in the Battle of Loos in 1915 and was wounded, but returned to action for the start of the Battle of the Somme in July 1916.
-He became commanding officer of the 1st Battalion; the South Staffordshire Regiment in August 1918, reaching the rank of temporary lieutenant colonel.
-In 1918, his regiment was posted to the Italian Front, at the Piave River, where they were when the armistice was declared on 4 November 1918.
-He was granted the rank of substantive lieutenant colonel on the retired list on 16 May 1922.

-After he returned to Ireland he resumed his career as a teacher.
-At some point, he joined the Irish Republican Army – a guerrilla organisation fighting to end British rule in Ireland.
+He served in the Battle of Loos in 1915 and was wounded, but returned to action for the start of the Battle of the Somme in July 1916, where he was promoted to captain and awarded the Military Cross.
+In 1917 he served in the Battle of Passchendaele (3rd Ypres).
+In 1918, he and his battalion were transferred to Italy.
+Promoted to lieutenant colonel, he become commanding officer of 1st Battalion, South Staffordshire Regiment.
+He participated in the Piave River where he was awarded the Distinguished Service Order.
+After the war he returned to Ireland, he resumed his career as a teacher.